Acquiring Your Visa

 *Please note - The visas we obtain for you are solely for the purpose of volunteering with us on placement.
 Please bear this in mind when booking flights.
 These Residence Visas are granted for the purpose of you volunteering with us, not for a holiday, so if you wish to stay in Sri Lanka after your placement finishes you will need to leave the country before your Residence visa expires and re-enter as a tourist after your residence visa has expired and purchase a Tourist Visa on arrival.

 As your Entry Visa only lasts for 30 days, volunteers who are on a placement of 5 weeks or longer will need to have this extended to a Residence Visa once you have arrived in Sri Lanka.
+This will be valid for the duration of your placement and for a further 7 days from the day your placement finishes.
+If you wish to stay longer than this you will need to leave the country and re-enter on a Tourist visa once your Residence visa expires.
+Please note if you are on a 4 week placement your Entry visa will only be valid for 30 days.

 A member of the National Youth Services Council will collect your passport and submit your application to Sri Lankan Immigration in Colombo.